 What is Receiver-In-Canal (RIC) Hearing Aid?

-Why RIC Hearing Aids Are Becoming Popular?
+Why Are RIC Hearing Aids Becoming More Popular?

 - Discreet Design: